 This month, we’re ramping up our campaign to pass a National Domestic Workers Bill of Rights to correct these injustices.
 If passed, this long overdue legislation would ensure rights and benefits for all domestic workers across the country.

-The relentless leadership of domestic workers has pushed ten states and two major cities to pass domestic workers bills of rights or protections.
+The relentless leadership of domestic workers has pushed 10 states, 2 major cities, and the District of Columbia to pass domestic workers bills of rights or protections.
 Wwe continue to push for bills of rights in more states and cities as well as federal recognition and protection for domestic workers, we want to take a moment to celebrate our victories to date, highlight our current campaigns and thank the domestic worker leaders, elected officials and fearless supporters who’ve gotten us this far: